MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 Command arguments: ['{key:value}', '--debug']
 ```

 These examples are all **incorrect**.
-Use PowerShells's `cls` command to remove console output between tests.
+Use PowerShell's `cls` command to remove console output between tests.

 |Incorrect format|Problem |Console output|
 |-|-|-|